The touchscreen displays the status of Model 3 at all times. What you see depends on whether the vehicle is:

-When Model 3 is driving (or ready to drive), the touchscreen shows your current driving status and a real-time visualization of the road as detected by the Autopilot components (see About Autopilot).
+When Model 3 is driving (or ready to drive), the touchscreen shows your current driving status and a real-time visualization of the road as detected by the Autopilot components (see Cameras).
 The visualization automatically zooms in and out to better utilize touchscreen space and inform you when a vehicle is detected in your blind spot.

 - When Autosteer is available but you haven't activated it, the icon is gray.
 When Autosteer is actively steering Model 3, the icon is blue (see Autosteer).